Abstract Submission Guidelines

 • Funding must be noted at the end of the abstract and will be included in the total character count.

-• Allow at least one hour for entering your abstract submission into the system.
+• Allow at least one hour to complete your abstract submission.

-• Proofread your submission carefully--once the call for abstracts closes, submissions are locked for review and cannot be edited.
+• Carefully proofread your abstract before submitting.
+Once the call for abstracts closes, submissions are locked for review and edits will not be permitted.

-• Once all tasks have been completed, there will be green check marks by each task--please note that this DOES NOT indicate completion of the submission.
+• Once all tasks have been completed, a green check will display for each task.
+Please note that this does not indicate completion of the abstract submission.

-• To finalize your submission, click SAVE AND SUBMIT on the top or bottom of the task list, and then SUBMIT on the following screen.
+• To finalize and submit your abstract, click 'Save and Submit' on the top or bottom of the task list and then, 'Submit' on the next screen.

-• Once the submission has been finalized, the submitter will receive a confirmation email.
-If no confirmation email has been received, the abstract has not been successfully submitted.
+• Once your abstract has been successfully submitted, the submitter will receive a confirmation email.
+If the submitter does not receive the confirmation email, the abstract has not been submitted.
+Keep the confirmation email for your records.

 Notifications

-Submitters will be notified via email of decisions in August 2023 and are responsible for notifying any other authors of the decision.
+Submitters will be notified via email of decisions in August 2024 and are responsible for notifying all other authors of the decision.

 Meeting Registrations and Withdrawal